 There is no text for this topic.
 Lectures will be based on textbook excerpts, journal and newspaper and magazine articles, and my own knowledge of the subject.
-All readings will be available as PDFs in Canvas or for free online.
+All readings will be available as PDFs in Hypothesis (integrated with Canvas).
 If you need more accessible options, please let me know.
 It's a goal of mine to make all course readings accessible, but I'm not there yet, unfortunately.